MicroLua/MicroLua/docs/mlua.md

 cause memory allocations.
 To reduce the number of allocations, most functions taking an absolute time accept both 64-bit times and integer times.
-The latter are interpreted as the low-order bits of the absolute time, while the high-order bits are taken from the current time.
+The latter are interpreted as the low-order bits of the absolute time, while the high-order bits are computed from the current time.
 This allows specifying absolute times within 35.79 minutes of the current time (`[now + math.mininteger; now + math.maxinteger]`) as Lua integers,